-At the beginning of the academic year, parents will be invited to a meeting during which the class teacher will share key information about the curriculum and learning for each year group and will also suggest ways in which they can help their child.
+At the beginning of the academic year, parents will share key information about the curriculum and learning for each year group and will also suggest ways in which they can help their child.
 Targets are sent home three times a year.
 These are usually set by the class teacher, however children with more specific individual needs may also have targets set which are related to their Educational, Health and Care plans or individual school support plans where applicable